⚡ Override 2026–27 · Game Analysis

 What You ObserveWhat It MeansAdapt By

-Opponent has fast auton that consistently fails at 0:15 Reliability problem — high ceiling, low floor Target the same zones their auton is trying to reach — when it fails, you get them for free
+Opponent has fast auton that consistently fails at 0:15 Reliability problem — high ceiling, low floor Target the same quadrants their auton is trying to reach — when it fails, you get them for free

 ⚙ STEM HighlightScience: Observation, Inference & Hypothesis Testing